mpalourdio/SpringBootAngularHTML5/README.md

 Handling the ``base-href`` dynamically can be tricky too.
 Here it's done once and for all by the ResourceResolver.

-This project includes too a custom [http interceptor](https://github.com/mpalourdio/ng-http-loader).
-It's useful to show a [loader](https://github.com/tobiasahlin/SpinKit) during long http requests for example.
+This project includes a custom [http interceptor](https://github.com/mpalourdio/ng-http-loader).
+It's useful to show a [loader](https://github.com/tobiasahlin/SpinKit) during long HTTP requests for example.

 To test the fully built project, run [SpringBootAngularHTML5Application](src/main/java/com/mpalourdio/html5/SpringBootAngularHTML5Application.java) after an ``./mvnw clean install -Pfront``, and point your browser to [http://localhost:10000/my-context/path](http://localhost:10000/my-context/path).

 If you want to play with the front part, go to the [front folder](front) and run ``yarn start`` or ``npm start``.
-Http requests will be correctly proxyfied to your backend.
+HTTP requests will be correctly proxyfied to your backend.

 The front-end part has been scaffolded with [angular-cli](https://github.com/angular/angular-cli).